Dancer, calligrapher, photographer, designer, engineer, writer, entrepreneur, dots connector, novelty chaser, vibe curator, tea lover. 🍵

 Neurodivergence is a creative superpower.

-My ADHD brain might not be built for corporate productivity systems, but it's perfectly designed for seeing connections others miss, for diving deep into creative obsessions, and for holding multiple ideas simultaneously without needing them to make logical sense.
+My ADHD brain might not be built for corporate productivity, but it's perfectly designed for seeing connections others miss, for diving deep into creative obsessions, and for envisioning new paradigms to improve human life.

 Interviews